"Can't we all just get along?"

 But what happens when the supporting spouse is acting like a jerk?

 And of course, the emotionality of the holiday season makes things worse for many.
-As I noted here during the 2013 holiday season,
+As I noted here during a previous holiday season,

 I have found consistently that the time between Thanksgiving day and January 2nd can be most troubling for many people who are in the midst of a divorce unless I, as their divorce lawyer, take the time to explain the following to them, in advance: